acl-org/eacl-2024/_pages/calls/papers.md

 - Dialogue and Interactive Systems
 - Document analysis, Text Categorization and Topic Models
 - Generation and Summarization
-- Green and Sustainable NLP
+- Ethical and Sustainable NLP
 - Information Retrieval and Search
 - Information Extraction
 - Interpretability and Model Analysis in NLP